National Missing Children’s Day 2017

 The FBI also has several programs in place to educate both parents and children about the dangers posed by predators—in person and online—and to recover missing and endangered children should they be taken.
 Through the Child Abduction Rapid Deployment Teams, Innocence Lost National Initiative, Innocent Images National Initiative, annual Operation Cross Country, Office for Victim Assistance, Child Exploitation Task Forces, and numerous community outreach initiatives, the FBI and law enforcement partners are working to keep the most vulnerable among us safe and secure.

-Note: The children pictured here may have been located since the above information was posted on this website.
+Note: The children pictured here may have been located since this information was posted.
 Please check our Wanted by the FBI webpage for up-to-date information.